yoghurtlee-thu/yoghurtlee-thu/README.md

 > [!important]
 > Carry Forward the Legacy of Open Wisdom!

-Avatar source: [Pixiv-ZikaChan](https://www.pixiv.net/artworks/106366043), All rights reserved by the copyright owner.
+Avatar source: [Pixiv-ZikaChan](https://www.pixiv.net/artworks/106366043), All rights reserved by the copyright owner, who I'm connecting with and this avatar may be updated or removed at any time.
 (I am not a fan of ACGN; I just find this img visually appealing.)

 ~~Why I use macOS but have a Windows 11 girl as my avatar?~~